QubesOS/qubes-doc/user/advanced-topics/standalone-and-hvm.md

 ## Setting up networking for HVMs

-Just like standard paravirtualized AppVMs, the HVM qubes get fixed IP addresses centrally assigned by Qubes.
+Just like standard paravirtualized app qubes, the HVM qubes get fixed IP addresses centrally assigned by Qubes.
-Normally Qubes agent scripts (or services on Windows) running within each AppVM are responsible for setting up networking within the VM according to the configuration created by Qubes (through [keys](/doc/vm-interface/#qubesdb) exposed by dom0 to the VM).
+Normally Qubes agent scripts (or services on Windows) running within each app qube are responsible for setting up networking within the VM according to the configuration created by Qubes (through [keys](/doc/vm-interface/#qubesdb) exposed by dom0 to the VM).
 Such centrally managed networking infrastructure allows for [advanced networking configuration](https://blog.invisiblethings.org/2011/09/28/playing-with-qubes-networking-for-fun.html).

 A generic HVM domain such as a standard Windows or Ubuntu installation, however, has no Qubes agent scripts running inside it initially and thus requires manual configuration of networking so that it matches the values assigned by Qubes for this qube.